King of the Hill season 1: Reception

 In December 1997, Entertainment Weekly critic Ken Tucker named King of the Hill as one of the best shows to debut that year.
-He wrote, "it was a good year for new cartoons, but I'll take King of the Hill bracing openheartedness over South Park's clever but monotonous heartlessness any time.
+He wrote, "it was a good year for new cartoons, but I'll take King of the Hill bracing openheartedness over South Parks clever but monotonous heartlessness any time.
 TV’s most original, complicated new character was Hank Hill—middle-class Texan, political conservative, social libertarian, Willie Nelson fan—who exploded every white-guy small-screen stereotype in place since Archie Bunker."

 In his 1997 review for the Pilot episode, Howard Rosenberg of the Los Angeles Times wrote, "whereas The Simpsons sees animation as an opportunity to expand physical reality and tour plot realms far beyond the resources of regular sitcoms, King of the Hill is visually myopic in its storytelling."
 Rosenberg also wrote that King of the Hill lacked "the panoramic vision and often slashing irreverence and social observances of The Simpsons, which, although not the hilarious achiever it once was, remains a cleverly written farce and commentary on pop culture.
 On Sunday, for example, hapless Homer's eyewitness reports of an eerily glowing, ghostly figure in the night bring Dana Scully and Fox Mulder of Fox's own The X-Files to Springfield [in] a series whose points of reference, from sci-fi to goofy TV newscasters, are as topical and eclectic as ever."
 Rosenberg added that, "despite being more conventionally humanoid and recognizable than the exotic universe of The Simpsons, the premiere of King of the Hill is light on media signposts, limiting itself pretty much to benign mentions of NBC's Seinfeld."
+A December 1997 article from Time magazine titled "The Best Television of 1997" stated that, "The Simpsons is still the cleverest comedy on TV, and King of the Hill creates a world with far more specificity than any live-action sitcom.
+Both are smarter, funnier and, in fact, more human than Friends or Seinfeld."

-In June 1997, Katy Daigle of the Hartford Courant considered the show to be an improvement over Mike Judge's other animated series Beavis and Butt-Head, claiming that, "it isn’t much better drawn than B&B, but it has substance to its consistently on-target humor."
-In February 1997, Faye Zuckerman of The New York Times described the show as "The Simpsons meets Beavis and Butthead in the Texas ‘burbs", adding that, "the Hills’ indiscretions will find you giggling and getting some vicarious pleasure over the family’s ignorance-is-bliss behavior."
+In June 1997, Katy Daigle of the Hartford Courant labelled the show as being an improvement over Mike Judge's other animated series Beavis and Butt-Head, claiming that, "it has substance to its consistently on-target humor."
+The Capital Gazette described it as "The Simpsons meets Beavis and Butt-head in the Texas burbs" in February 1997.
+Phil Gallo of Variety commented in his review of the Pilot that, "it's a break from all the over-the-top sitcoms Fox has scheduled in hopes of building off the Married... with Children franchise.
+Humor here is far more sedate.
+Plenty of folks won't get it."
+Gallo added that the animation is "neither as crude as B&B or as sharp as The Simpsons, which Film Roman also produces."